The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Abelian state hidden subgroup problem

 However, we note that, in general this strategy fails, as the invariance condition $ R(h) \rho R(h)^{\dagger} = \rho$ in \cref{def:mixed-stateHSP} does not guarantee that $q_\rho$ fully concentrates all its mass on the true annihilator $H^\perp$ such that, in general, $q_\rho (H^\perp ) < 1$.
 This breaks the algorithm, as we have no efficient way of distinguishing samples belonging to $H^\perp$ from those that do not.

 On the other hand, our algorithm \emph{does} succeed when we impose a stronger requirement than that stated in \cref{def:mixed-stateHSP}.
-Namely, if $\rho$ satisfies \begin{enumerate} \item $|\tr(R(h)\rho)|=1,\; \forall h\in H$, and \item $|\tr(R(g)\rho)|\leq 1 - \epsilon$, whenever $g\notin H$, for some $\epsilon >0$, \end{enumerate} then the character POVM-based approach will succeed in learning $H$, even with mixed input states.
+Namely, if $\rho$ satisfies \begin{enumerate} \item $\tr(R(h)\rho)=1,\; \forall h\in H$, and \item $|\tr(R(g)\rho)|\leq 1 - \epsilon$, whenever $g\notin H$, for some $\epsilon >0$, \end{enumerate} then the character POVM-based approach will succeed in learning $H$, even with mixed input states.
 This condition is strictly stronger than the invariance requirement in \cref{def:mixed-stateHSP}, as it implies---but is not implied by---that condition.
 Specifically,

+We note that these inequivalent notions of symmetries of mixed states have been discussed in detail in \cite{labordeTestingSymmetryQuantum2023} in the context of testing symmetries rather than learning them.
 Designing an efficient algorithm that works under the weaker, more natural invariance condition of \cref{def:mixed-stateHSP} remains an open problem.
 Such a result would broaden the applicability of the StateHSP framework to abelian symmetry learning for general quantum channels.
 In particular, via the \emph{Choi Jamiołkowski isomorphism}, these problems reduce naturally to instances of the StateHSP.
 However, the limitations with mixed input states discussed here restrict our current method to unitary channels.